 Deemed Energy and Demand Savings Tables

-Deemed energy and demand savings per linear foot of installed weather stripping or door sweep are specified below based on climate zone and existing door gap widthTable 95 (inches).
+Deemed energy and demand savings per linear foot of installed weather stripping or door sweep are specified below based on climate zone and existing door gap width.
+The length measurement should be initially measured to the nearest ¼ inch and converted to linear feet rounded to hundredths (0.02) including any segments that are not sealed due to corners, hinges, handles, or other obstructions.
+The width of the door gap should be rounded to nearest gap width in inches in Table 95.
 Heating savings are specified for both electric resistance (ER) and heat pump (HP) heating.
 Cooling savings are available for buildings with electric cooling and gas heat, but no heating savings should be claimed for buildings with gas heat.

 Table 95: Deemed Cooling Energy Savings per Linear Foot of Weather Stripping/Door Sweep